huggingface/transformers/docs/source/usage.rst

         print(f"Question: {question}")
         print(f"Answer: {answer}\n")

-This should output the questions followed by the answers:
+This outputs the questions followed by the predicted answers:

 ::